Price: $2,395 Duration: 8 days, 7 nights*

 Itinerary and Tour Description

-Day 1: Base Camp Tasmania to Point Eric on the Cox Bight
+Day 1: Hobart to Point Eric on the Cox Bight

-After spending the evening at Tasmania Wilderness Expeditions’ own rural retreat, Base Camp Tasmania we fly to Melaleuca airstrip near Bathurst Harbour and start our walk from there.
+Our adventure starts with a spectacular flight to Melaleuca airstrip near Bathurst Harbour where we start our walk.
 We descend on gentle slopes to Freney Lagoon with the bleak New Harbour Range to the west, and then along the beach at Cox Bight.
 After a short walk we arrive at our delightful campsite at Point Eric in the forest above the beach.
 You can enjoy a refreshing swim in the Bight here before dinner or just soak up the views.

 Day 2: Point Eric to Louisa River